 Recoverable Damages After a Truck Accident

-Atlanta truck accident lawyers help their clients recover in the form of compensatory damages and, in special cases, punitive damages.
+An Atlanta truck accident lawyer helps the clients recover in the form of compensatory damages and, in special cases, punitive damages.
 There are two types of compensatory damages, economic and noneconomic, covering various losses typically suffered by injured victims in personal injury cases.

 Economic damages are direct financial losses directly resulting from the car accident.
 Common examples of economic damages include the following: